u20n/s3g/README.md

 | type |Post type to use in templating |

 #### Templates
 Templates should be in `./templates`. s3g will attempt to match the `type` header to a filename in `./templates` - e.g. `type: post` would link to `./templates/post.html`.
+Should explict linking fail, or there is no explict `type`, s3g will use the `./templates/default.html` template.

 ### Features
 RoadMap: